SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 #### While setting up Project folders

 While setting up the project folders we create a new user, group and group folder named `OpenProject`.
 At the time of set up the system expects either all of these entities to have been set up with proper permissions or none of them to be present.
-If one or more of these entities are present without required permissions an error message will be displayed in the screen.
+If one or more of these entities are present without required permissions an error message will be displayed on the screen.

 ##### Error message "The user "OpenProject" already exists"

-On Nextcloud inside the _OpenProject Integration_ App, when setting up OpenProject user, group and folder , it shows the error **"The user "OpenProject" already exists"**.
-This error occurs if user `OpenProject` exists but group `OpenProject` and/or group folder `OpenProject` doesn't exists, or they exist with broken permissions.
+On Nextcloud inside the _OpenProject Integration_ App, when setting up an OpenProject user, group and folder, it shows the error **"The user "OpenProject" already exists"**.
+This error occurs if user `OpenProject` exists but group `OpenProject` and/or group folder `OpenProject` doesn't exist, or they exist with broken permissions.
 To solve this problem refer to possible solutions in section [Possible solutions to Project folders setup error](#possible-solutions-to-project-folders-setup-error)

 ##### Error message "The group "OpenProject" already exists"

-On Nextcloud inside the _OpenProject Integration_ App, when setting up OpenProject user, group and folder , it shows the error **"The group "OpenProject" already exists"**.
+On Nextcloud inside the _OpenProject Integration_ App, when setting up an OpenProject user, group and folder, it shows the error **"The group "OpenProject" already exists"**.
 This can occur if group or group folder `OpenProject` exists but the user `OpenProject` doesn't exist.
 To solve this problem refer to possible solutions in section [Possible solutions to Project folders setup error](#possible-solutions-to-project-folders-setup-error)

 ##### Error message "The group folder name "OpenProject" already exists"

-On Nextcloud inside the _OpenProject Integration_ App, when setting up OpenProject user, group and folder, it shows the error **"The group folder name "OpenProject" already exists"**.
-This can occur if both group and user `OpenProject` doesn't exist but the group folder `OpenProject` doesn't exist.
+On Nextcloud inside the _OpenProject Integration_ App, when setting up an OpenProject user, group and folder, it shows the error **"The group folder name "OpenProject" already exists"**.
+This can occur if both group and user `OpenProject` doesn't exist but the group folder `OpenProject` exists.
 To solve this problem refer to possible solutions in section [Possible solutions to Project folders setup error](#possible-solutions-to-project-folders-setup-error)

 ##### Possible solutions to Project folders setup error

-If you are facing any of the aforementioned errors while trying to set up the `Project folders` feature for the first time, or you don't care about the `OpenProject` user/group/folder data then the most easy solution is to remove any of the created `OpenProject` user/group/folder.
+If you are facing any of the aforementioned errors while trying to set up the `Project folders` feature for the first time, or you don't care about the `OpenProject` user/group/folder data then the easiest solution is to remove any of the created `OpenProject` user/group/folder entities.
 Please follow the following steps:

 - Disable the _OpenProject Integration_ App
 - Remove user `OpenProject`